dasch-swiss/dsp-tools/docs/file-formats/xml-data-file.md

 For input of excel2xml:

-- Simple text: Don't use HTML-escape sequences.
+- Simple text: Don't use HTML escape sequences.
-- Simple text: Don't use tags (mathematical comparisons with `<>`) are allowed.
+- Simple text: Don't use tags.
+(Mathematical comparisons with `<>` are allowed).
-- Rich text: The XML contained in it must be valid.
+- Rich text: The special characters `<`, `>` and `&` are only allowed to construct a tag.
-- Rich text: The special characters `<`, `>` and `&` can only be used to construct a valid HTML-tag.
+- Rich text: If tags are used, they must result in well-formed XML.
-- Rich text: HTML-escape sequences can be freely used.
+- Rich text: HTML escape sequences can be freely used.

 If you write an XML file by hand: